Our Response to COVID-19 in Maine

 - On April 9, NEWS CENTER Maine hosted an all-day telethon to support the United Way of Maine’s COVID RESPONSE FUND.
 We donated a $58,000 match, to help Mainers during this challenging time.

 - In Maine, we developed a program that we have now instituted nationally, to help the public, front-line health workers, and first responders gain access to needed hand sanitizer.
 We are creating hundreds of thousands of special blue-tinted bottles to be filled with hand sanitizer that local distilleries and breweries have been making.
-From March 25 to April 17, 2020, we have donated over 165,000 bottles nationwide, 20,000 in Maine alone, with more donations being made every day.
+Since March, we have donated over 276,000 bottles nationwide, with 34,000 in Maine alone.

 - We are working with the Maine Emergency Management Agency and have begun water donations that are being distributed throughout the state to those who need it most.